Business Intelligence

 Zoho Analytics

-Zoho Analytics stands out with its AI-powered assistant, Ask Zia, offering a fresh way to interact with data.
+Zoho Analytics stands out with its AI-powered assistant, Ask Zia, offering a fresh way to interact with data using essential features of modern business intelligence tools.
 This platform merges natural language querying, real-time data updates, and extensive customization to cater to both tech-savvy users and those without technical expertise.
-With over 50 visualization types and support for up to 10 tabs per dashboard [24][25], Zoho Analytics provides the tools businesses need to craft meaningful, data-driven stories.
+With over 50 visualization types and support for up to 10 tabs per dashboard [24][25], Zoho Analytics provides the tools businesses need to craft meaningful, data-driven stories while avoiding common BI dashboard pitfalls.

 Natural Language Querying